 A substantial amount of JSSA's revenue is received from Medicare as part of JSSA's net program service fees.
-Approximately 37% of JSSA's total revenue, excluding investment income, was received from Medicare for the year ended June 30, 2019.
+Approximately 37% of JSSA's total revenue, excluding investment income, was received from Medicare for both of the years ended June 30, 2020 and 2019.